Ireland pile pressure on Wales' Pivac with heavy defeat - RFI

 Halfpenny added a penalty 10 minutes into the second-half for 16-9 -- the Irish having started the half in loose fashion.

-The hosts gathered themselves and parked themselves in the Welsh 22 but first Taulupe Faletau and then a turnover prevented potential tries.
+The hosts parked themselves in the Welsh 22 but first Taulupe Faletau and then a turnover prevented potential tries.

 They did not come away totally empty-handed as Burns added a penalty for 19-9.

-The Irish lost Burns just after the hour mark when he took a knock and his replacement Conor Murray slotted over a penalty to bring a smile more of relief to the watching Sexton's lips.
+The Irish lost Burns just after the hour mark when he took a knock and his replacement Conor Murray slotted over a penalty.

 Murray added another penalty shortly afterwards as the game drifted away from the Welsh.